 - Budgeting and optimisation – As we mentioned earlier, segmenting your keywords into separate campaigns will give you greater budget control.
 This is beneficial as you will avoid using all your budget on one keyword type by having suitable budget caps.
 When it’s easier to control your budget – you will find that it’s also easier to track your performance and make the right adjustments.
 If you want to learn more about how different keyword types perform – you can read our blog on PPC keywords.

 - Improved ad copy and quality score – When your keywords are separated – you’ll find it easier to write effective ad copy as it will be highly relevant to a search.
 When your keywords, ad copy and landing page are all directly linked – it is likely you will rank higher on SERP and improve your quality score, leading to lower click costs.
-It’s easier to write impressive ad copy if you are writing for a specific themed group of keywords.
+It’s more likely you’ll produce high-quality ad copy if you are writing for a themed group of keywords.

 - Clear and organised reporting – It makes sense that having individual campaigns will make reporting more straightforward.
 We mentioned that you’ll be able to create separate reports depending on your campaign.
 This is because you can group together your most important stats and compare the performance between different campaigns – i.e. brand and non-brand.
 Also, if you’re bidding on different keyword types, you can see how they perform differently – allowing you to make relevant budget changes.